meena-rathi/drf_api_expenses/README.md

 | Non-authenticated user tries accessing URL endpoints '/expenses/' | Redirected to Sign In page | ✅ |
 | Non-authenticated user tries accessing URL endpoints '/Profiles' | Redirected to Sign In page | ✅ |

-Admin has all rights to delete create update all data.
+* Admin has all rights to delete create update all data.

+* I have create a superuser on the postgres database [link](https://expensesapi-6d53f1465c6d.herokuapp.com/admin/login/?next=/admin/ ) log into the admin panel on the deployed API with that user.

+Currently you have a DEV variable commeted in env.py, so the API running in gitpod is using the postgres, not db.sqlite3 file

 * All bugs are resloved my API is woring fine.

 ## BUGS ##
-git

 I hope this not a in profile I can't update in API.

 ## Frameworks, Libraries, and Dependencies